K-Mdilza/Projects/n.pr/7segmentled/Read_me.txt

-This folder contains 7Segment Led Display code (Arduino Programming) and output video with neccessary figures.
+This folder contains 7Segment Led Display code which takes input for every button count and displays output(Arduino Programming), and output video with neccessary figures.

 Components Used:
 Arduino Uno